Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 This form of account-based marketing helps pre-qualify leads before you even reach out.
 With today’s tools, it’s easier than ever to target decision-makers and deliver personalized pitches.

-For instance, use dedicated ABM (Account-Based Marketing) software to streamline the process and improve precision, which increases your chances of closing high-value clients.
+For instance, use dedicated ABM (Account-Based Marketing) software to streamline the process and improve precision.
+This can significantly increase your chances of closing high-value clients.

 4. Focus your attention

-Specializing in a niche lets you speak directly to industry-specific pain points and offer solutions that feel built, and not borrowed.
-It also helps you build a reputation as an expert as well as a service provider.
+It also helps you build a reputation as both an expert and a service provider.

 Why it works: